-Westcliffe serving as the county seat.
-Additionally, the unincorporated communities of Wetmore, San Isabel, Lake DeWeese, Rosita/Querida, and others are growing areas.
+Custer County lies in south central Colorado and, according to the U.S. Census Bureau, has a total area of 740 square miles.
+Custer County is primarily a rural county, with urban uses generally located within the incorporated towns of Silver Cliff and Westcliffe.
+Of Custer County's 474,424 acres, 190,543 acres (40%) is public land, (primarily USFS); and 283,881 acres (60%) is private land.
+Two statutory towns, Silver Cliff and Westcliffe, are centrally located adjacent to each other with Westcliffe serving as the County seat.
+Additionally, the unincorporated communities of Wetmore, San Isabel, Lake DeWeese and Rosita/Querida are growing areas.
 The lowest point of the county is around 6,000 feet in elevation, but most of the county is rugged and mountainous.
 The peaks of the Sangre de Cristo Mountains to the west reach heights in excess of 14,000 feet.
 The only lake of size is the Deweese Reservoir in the north end of the Wet Mountain Valley.

-Custer County, Colorado, averages 14.55 inches of rain per year (1981-2010), with an average 83 inches of snowfall (1898-2005) - that includes the Sangre de Cristo Mountains and Wet Mountain Ranges.
+Custer County, Colorado, averages 15 inches of rain per year, with 83 inches of snowfall.
 The number of days with any measurable precipitation is 41.
 On average, there are 264 sunny days per year in Custer County, Colorado.
-The average highs and lows are: 79 average degrees in July for the high and 9 degrees for the average low in January.
+The July high is around 79 degrees.
+The January low is 9.